 6. Here are just a few of the problems that bad leaders are causing for us all :

 • Bad leaders often promote division in order to gain and hold on to power.
-Bad leaders will tell any kind of lies to get into power.
+Bad leaders will tell any kind of lies to get into power and to stay in power.
 Once in power, they then pursue policies designed to create economic, social, ethnic, or religious conflicts in their own countries or with other countries – their tactic is to ‘Divide and Rule’.

 • Bad leaders may also exploit or take control of weak state institutions (e.g. Constitutions or Laws), suspend them (for example in ‘States of Emergency’), damage or remove democratic mechanisms (for example suspending, cancelling or rigging Elections or preventing legal actions against themselves).
 They use associates to help them, such as the Military, the Police, Security or Secret services, the Press or Media, or corporations such as those in the arms industry or (to restrict access to the internet) in big technology corporations.

 • Bad leaders may foster armed conflicts within their own country (e.g. in recent years in Burma/Myanmar, in the Phillipines, in Thailand and in many other parts of the world).
-There are many examples of leaders using military forces, police or secret services to attack citizens of their own country.
+There are many examples of leaders using military forces, police or secret services to attack and imprison citizens of their own country, often including journalists and artists.
 Recent and current examples include China, Syria, Zimbabwe, Turkey, Rwanda, USA, Russia, Spain, Yugoslavia.
 If we look at the list covering the past century

 it is very long indeed.
 This has often been part of wider activities of political cleansing, ethnic cleansing or religious cleansing.

-• In Syria the world has watched (and done little or nothing) while the Russian-backed regime of Bashar al-Assad has carried out brutal massacres in Aleppo, Homs, inside of the capital Damascus and in many other places.
-Among the hundreds of thousands of his own citizens killed by his regime have been many thousands of innocent children - while President Putin of Russia has given Assad and his regime political and military support.
-In 2016, from an estimated pre-war population of 22 million, the United Nations has identified 13.5 million Syrians requiring humanitarian assistance, of which more than 6 million are internally displaced within Syria, and around 5 million are refugees outside of Syria.
-We hope that the many participants in this conflict (including Russia and the USA) will one day be held responsible for their war crimes, crimes against humanity and the many other crimes in this conflict.
+• In Syria the world has watched (and done little or nothing) while the Russian-backed regime of Bashar al-Assad has carried out brutal massacres in Aleppo, Homs, Ghouta, inside the capital Damascus and in many other places.
+Among the hundreds of thousands of his own citizens killed by his regime have been many thousands of innocent children - while President Putin of Russia has given Assad both political and military support.
+From an estimated pre-war population of 22 million (in 2011), the United Nations in 2016 identified 13.5 million Syrians requiring humanitarian assistance, of which more than 6 million are internally displaced within Syria, and another 5 million are refugees outside of Syria.
+We hope that the many participants in this conflict (including Russia and the USA) will one day be held responsible for their war crimes, crimes against humanity and the many other crimes they have committed.

 .
 About one third of the people killed have been innocent children.
-These murders are said to be ‘signed off‘ by the President in routine weekly meetings.
+These murders are said to be ‘signed off‘ by the US President in routine weekly meetings.
+The USA is not the only country with Drones spreading death across the world, secretively and unaccountably - Britain, France and Israel are also guilty of killing civilians with their Drones, as well as supplying Drones to other countries.

 • Bad leaders in several parts of the world have exploited and fomented multi-lateral or bi-lateral conflicts– the examples of India-Pakistan, China-Japan, North Korea-South Korea, Israel-Palestine and many others come to mind.

 • As we saw above, bad leaders deliberately magnify divisions among their own population so that they and their political allies may gain, retain or increase their power within the state.
-This ‘Divide and Rule’ tactic has happened consistently in countries that claim to be beacons of ‘Freedom’ such as the USA and Britain.
+This ‘Divide and Rule’ tactic has also happened consistently in countries that claim to be beacons of ‘Freedom’ such as the USA and Britain.
 It is a favoured approach of rich and powerful elites running the countries for their own benefit, with the majority of their citizens powerless to bring about anything more than occasional, short term or cosmetic changes.
+Across the world this means it is 'Freedom' for the rich minority while billions of poor people's lives and futures are continually degraded.

 • Bad leaders are responsible for increasing the wealth of the richest in their countries (and corporations) by cutting state support services for the poorest, such as health, welfare and education and thereby restricting their lives, their communities and their futures.
-Since the global financial crisis of 2007-8 many neoliberal capitalist countries have used the propaganda of ‘Austerity’ (a false ideology) to tell the population that they are responsible for the crisis and the financial crimes that were in fact committed by the governments and financial institutions.
+Since the global financial crisis of 2007-8 many neoliberal capitalist countries have used the propaganda of ‘Austerity’ (a false ideology) to tell their populations that they are responsible for the crisis and must pay for the financial crimes that were in fact committed by the governments, financial institutions and corporations.

 Dealing With Bad Leaders